2019 “Illuminate SF” Festival of Light | Nov. 28 to Jan. 1

 Submitted by the Event Organizer

-Illuminate SF Festival of Light happens Thanksgiving 2019 through New Year’s Day 2020 and shines a light on San Francisco’s ever-expanding light art scene.
+Illuminate SF: Festival of Light is making The City a little brighter, November 9 – January 31, 2023 and shines a light on San Francisco’s ever-expanding light art scene.

 All over San Francisco – Map